a close up of a bunch of flowers on a tree

 Preparation & Best Practices

-• Combine with rose and chamomile for calming blends
+• Combine with rose or chamomile for calming and heart-centered blends

 Best Extraction Practices